-Recently I was the guest speaker on Jimmy Sexton’s podcast discussing all things related to an entity called a “foundation”.
+Recently I was asked by another tax professional to discuss all things related to an entity called a “foundation” and I realized it would make for an interesting tax blog post.
 A foundation is a creature of a country’s statutory law, but foundations are not well understood in common law jurisdictions, such as the United States.
-In the podcast, we looked at the difference between civil law and common law jurisdictions and how foundations are not typically seen in the United States, but are often seen in Europe and more recently in the Middle East.
+In my recent discussion, we looked at the difference between civil law and common law jurisdictions and how foundations are not typically seen in the United States, but are often seen in Europe and more recently in the Middle East.

 US States Jumping on the Bandwagon